zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 _As an aside, I’m curious how much of this had to do with miscommunicated expectations around React Server Components, given the criticisms [also levied by the Hydrogen team at Shopify](https://twitter.com/FredKSchott/status/1587095801917865984)._

-_Update: previously this section incorrectly [stated the Remix team as the origin behind issues with server components](https://mas.to/@frehner/109819967948651263)._
+_**Update February 6, 2023**: previously this section incorrectly [stated the Remix team as the origin behind issues with server components](https://mas.to/@frehner/109819967948651263)._

 </div>

+Notably, 2021 Guillermo Rauch is a welcome pivot from 2013 Guillermo Rauch, confidently [stating that “Single-page, JavaScript-driven apps are the future”](https://www.youtube.com/watch?v=Ar9R-CX217o&t=232s).
+Though [2023 Guillermo Rauch](https://twitter.com/rauchg/status/1619492334961569792) seems to have jumped the shark 😅.

 We might also remember that these frameworks are recommended by the React team on the official documentation for _content sites_ and that [Next.js, Gatsby, and Remix have long used the _blog site_ as the quintessential starter project in their respective Getting Started documentation](/web/build-benchmark/).